TheIoTLearningInitiative/CodeLabs/Gods/BulucChabtan/documentation/BulucChabtan.md

    - Amazon Alexa
      - Alexa Voice Service __Implementation__ @ Github
 6. Project Integration
+   - Think about one project to implement
+     - Solve a problem you have
+     - Automate your room
+     - Etc...
-   - It needs to be
+   - It needs to have the following components:
+     -

 ## Ah Chembal Uinicoob ..
 Artesanos / Campesinos